usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 This is the official checklist template for upgrading UseGalaxy.no to new releases.
 When an upgrade is to be performed, create a new issue in the issue tracker and copy/paste the relevant tests from this list into that issue (in raw markdown code).

+### Updates to custom modified Galaxy files

+- [ ] The following three Galaxy code files (plus one style file) are replaced with our own custom modified copies in the playbooks.
+We must check if any of these have been updated since the previous Galaxy release, and if so, we should merge the new changes into our own copies.

+* client/src/mvc/history/options-menu.js
+* client/src/components/login/Login.vue
+* lib/galaxy/authnz/psa_authnz.py
+* client/src/style/scss/theme/blue.scss

 ### Looks and auth
 - [ ] Use the API to check that you now have the correct and expected version  https://(test.)usegalaxy.no/api/version
 - [ ] Check that the styling is correct and looks like this example (example to be updated?)